deric-alchemy/matic-docs/docs/develop/network-details/access-node-alchemy.md

 ------------------

-## :clipboard: Steps to get started with Alchemy
+## Steps to get started with Alchemy

 This guide assumes you already have an [Alchemy account](https://alchemy.com/?r=e68b2f77-7fc7-4ef7-8e9c-cdfea869b9b5) and access to our [Dashboard](https://dashboard.alchemyapi.io).